 Another 143 words (10 lines of text) are included under the topic Early Dalpra Notables in all our PDF Extended History products and printed products wherever possible.

 An examination of many early immigration records reveals that people bearing the name Dalpra arrived in North America very early: B. Prado, aged 27, who arrived at Ellis Island, in 1923; Benjamin Prado, aged 28, who arrived at Ellis Island, in 1923; Alfredo Prata, aged 21, who arrived at Ellis Island from Spinaorola, Italy, in 1911.

 The Dalpra Family Crest was acquired from the Houseofnames.com archives.
 The Dalpra Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 12 September 2011 at 13:44.
+This page was last modified on 4 July 2015 at 12:58.